Information Security

 Vulnerability Management

-McCormick runs a twice-daily full port data collection to “map” assets in our network as seen from the Internet and intranet.
+McCormick IT runs daily discovery scans to “map” assets in our network as seen from the Internet and intranet.
 A map tries to use exactly the same discovery and information gathering techniques that will be used by an attacker.
 After discovering live devices, we are able to analyze them for vulnerabilities and begin remediation.

-Qualys uses its CVE-compliant KnowledgeBase to assign a severity level to each known vulnerability, which is determined by the security risk associated with its exploitation.
+Tenable uses a CVE-compliant database to assign a severity level to each known vulnerability, which is determined by the security risk associated with its exploitation.
 The service also takes into consideration factors like complexity of the exploit and likelihood of the exploit to work under normal conditions.
 Network location and privileges needed by an attacker to execute a successful attack are considered.
-Prevalence of the affected software and existence of known attacks, worm or malware also plays a role.
+Prevalence of the affected software and existence of known attacks, worms or malware also play a role.